steadramon/ESPGeiger/README.md

 - Async Webserver
 - Display support

+# Installation

+The project should build automatically with Platformio - it can be built with the Arduino IDE but will require you to satify the requirements by installing the libraries.

+The `environments.ini` file defines some pre-built environments and examples of how the build can be configured.
+You can pick a combination of target board (esp32/esp8266) and geiger type (pulse/serial/GC10 etc)

+1. Open the PlatformIO IDE and open the ESPGeiger project.
+2. Edit the `platformio.ini` file to change `default_envs` to match the environment you want to build.
+3. Click on the `Build` button in the PlatformIO IDE.
+4. The PlatformIO IDE will build the project.
+5. Once the project is built, you can upload it to your microcontroller.
+6. To upload the project to your microcontroller, click on the `Upload` button in the PlatformIO IDE.
+7. The PlatformIO IDE will upload the project to your microcontroller.

 ## Geiger counters

 The project is compatible with Generic Pulse-based geiger counters and the GC10next serial based counters.